 Overview of the funded projects:

-CILIA – LGBTQ: Comparing Intersectional Life Course Inequalities amongst LGBTQ Citizens in Four European Countries – Dr. A.D.H.
+CILIA – LGBTQ: Comparing Intersectional Life Course Inequalities amongst LGBTQ Citizens in Four European Counties – Dr. A.D.H.
 King, University of Surrey, Dr A.C.
 Santos, University of Coimbra, Prof. M.D.M.
 Castro Varela, Alice Salomon University of Applied Sciences and Prof. Y. Taylor, University of Strathclyde

 CRITEVENTS: Critical Life Events and the Dynamics of Inequality: Risk, Vulnerability, and Cumulative Disadvantage – Dr T. Leopold, University of Amsterdam, Dr C. Monden, University of Oxford, Dr J. Härkönen, Stockholm University and Prof. D. Oesch, University of Lausanne

 DAISIE: Dynamics of Accumulated Inequalities for Seniors in Employment – Prof. N. Le Feuvre, University of Lausanne, Prof. W. Loretto, University of Edinburgh, Prof. S.A.
 Vickerstaff, University of Kent, Dr. Alena Krizkova, Czech Academy of Sciences, Prof. C. Krekula, University of Karlstad and Dr A. Ni Léime, National University of Ireland, Galway